danilo-alm/monitor-brightness/README.md

 - Requires `xrandr`

-A script that uses `xrandr` to control the brightness level of your monitor on a software level, allowing you to lower it past the minimum hardware setting. <br/>
+A script that uses `xrandr` to control the brightness level of your primary monitor on a software level, allowing you to lower it past the minimum hardware setting. <br/>

 ## Usage
 You use the program by running it along with an integer (From 0 to 10.
 Positive or negative) to add to the current brightness value.
 For example: